mth/yeti/doc/intro.rst

-The content of the source file containing a program is considered to be one expression (ignoring the ``program`` header), which is evaluated when the program is runned.
+The content of the source file containing a program is considered to be one expression (ignoring the ``program`` header), which is evaluated when the program is ran.
 The type of the expression must be the unit type.

 Modules
 ~~~~~~~~~~